-Diabetes type 2 is a lifestyle disease that is strongly associated with high blood pressure, high cholesterol and weight gain, particularly around the waist (apple shape).
-Type 2 diabetes may be prevented but it cannot be cured.
+Type 2 diabetes is a ‘lifestyle disease’ that is strongly associated with high blood pressure, high cholesterol and weight gain, particularly around the waist.
+Type 2 diabetes may be prevented in most cases, but it cannot be cured.

-Type 2 diabetes, the most common form of diabetes, affects 85 to 90 per cent of all people with diabetes.
-While it usually affects mature adults, younger people are also now being diagnosed in greater numbers as rates of overweight and obesity increase.
+Type 2 diabetes is the most common form of diabetes, and affects 85 to 90 per cent of all people with diabetes.
+While it usually affects mature adults, younger people are also now being diagnosed in greater numbers, as rates of overweight and obesity increase.
 Type 2 diabetes used to be called non-insulin dependent diabetes or mature onset diabetes.

-The causes of type 2 diabetes are known and in some cases it can be prevented.
-However there is no cure for type 2 diabetes.
+Research shows that type 2 diabetes can be prevented or delayed with early lifestyle changes.
+However, there is no cure for type 2 diabetes.

 Symptoms of type 2 diabetes